 Why On Belay?

 It is important to recognize that when cancer invades their lives, a child’s needs and means of coping can be very different than those of an adult.
 On Belay exists because we believe children will respond best to a program developed exclusively with them in mind.
-Our programs are inviting and are offered in a non-threatening environment.
+Our programs are inviting and offered in a non-threatening environment.
 The program atmosphere is fun, energetic, and free of the burden of sadness.
-We create an environment where participants choose their level of challenge and are supported in achieving their goals.
+On Belay creates an environment where participants choose their own level of challenge and are supported in achieving their goals.

-While many programs exist to support children during a family member’s battle, On Belay recognizes the reality that cancer doesn’t fit neatly into boxes.
+While other programs exist to support children during a family member’s battle, On Belay recognizes the reality that cancer doesn’t fit neatly into boxes.
 Cancer and its treatments are amorphous – patients go in and out of treatment regularly and through periods of time where they are not being treated but are still living under the threat of cancer.
-Our programs are open to participants at all stages of their family’s illness, regardless of where they receive treatment.
+Our programs are open to participants at all stages of their family members illness, regardless of when they receive treatment.